-Admission occurs in the 2nd half of study year 1.
-The main parts of the honors program start at the beginning of study year 2:
+Admission occurs in the 2nd half of study year 1, and the honors program starts at the beginning of study year 2:

-- 1. In study year 1, at the end of period 2, the honors program is mentioned at the studieloopbaan bijeenkomst.
-In 2020, this was on Thursday January 16. - 2.
-Once the grades obtained in period 2 are known, students who passed all courses with on average at least 7.5 out of 10 are mailed by the honors coordinator. - 3.
-The Science Honors Academy organizes an event for invited students; in 2020, this is in the early evening of Tuesday March 10 (from 17:15 to 19:00, including food and drinks).
-Information is provided about interdisciplinary honors activities, the Chemistry honors program, and the possibility to follow courses at the Descartes College.
-Other pre-honors activities may be proposed to the students as well in period 3. - 4.
-Interested students are invited to apply for admission to the honors program by sending a letter of motivation to the honors coordinator (b.h.erne@uu.nl).
+- 1. In study year 1, at the end of period 2, the honors program is mentioned at the studieloopbaan bijeenkomst on Thursday January 18, 2024.
+A recording of the presentation may be accessible via BlackBoard: 2023-2024 JAAR Studieloopbaanbegeleiding SK cohort 2023 (SK-BSLB23). - Once the grades obtained in period 2 are known, students who passed all courses with on average at least 7.5 out of 10 are mailed by the honors coordinator at the end of February.
+Students who do not receive this mail can also contact the honors coordinator, then or later. - 3.
+The Science Honors Academy organizes an event for invited students on mid-March (probably 17:30-20:30).
+Information will be given about interdisciplinary honors activities, the Chemistry honors program, and the possibility to follow courses at the Descartes College. - 4.
+On Monday June 3, 2024, from 16:15 to 17:45 (just after an SK-BKWAN exam), we plan to organize a symposium in which 2nd year honors students look back at the year's honors activities and 3rd year honors students present their individual research for the honors thesis. - 5.
+Interested students are invited to apply for admission to the honors program by sending a letter of motivation (attachment or e-mail text) to the honors coordinator (b.h.erne@uu.nl).
 A curriculum vitae should be included as an attachment.
-Students should indicate a few dates and times before June 1 when they are available for an interview with the honors coordinator.
-In 2020, the deadline for the letter of motivation is Friday May 1st. - 5.
-Late applications are accepted until the first few days of study year 2.
-However, applications submitted by the deadline in May have a greater likelihood of success: the total number of students who can be admitted to the honors program is relatively small.
+Students should also indicate a few dates and times when they are available for an interview, preferably before the deadline. - Deadline 1: Monday June 17, 2024.
+Once the interviews have taken place, new honors students will in principle be selected by July 1. - Deadline 2: Monday August 26, 2023, is a last option for students to apply, so that all new honors students will be enrolled by the time that the honors program starts in September 2024 (with information meetings about (inter)disciplinary activities).